justin6590/SalesLoftDevInterview/README.md

 # SalesLoft Code Challenges

+## Getting Started
+Ensure ruby version is at least 2.7.0

+`ruby --version`

+Bundle install

+`gem install bundle
+bundle install`

+Install node dependecies

+`yarn install`

+Create a .env with SALESLOFT_API_KEY set to your api key

+Run rails

+Rails server

+`navigate to localhost:3000`

-This app fulfills the following code challenges:
+## This app fulfills the following code challenges:

 *`Part 1`*: Show a list of People records that are available via the API.
 Display each Person’s name, email address, and job title.